zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

-Celeste begins our dialogue by asking Anwar, “Did t he mail come?”
+Celeste begins our dialogue by asking Anwar, “Did the mail come?”
 Celeste is asking if the mail has arrived, if it has been deli vered.
 Anwar says, “Yes, you got some letters and packages.”
 A “letter” is usually a  piece of paper or several pieces of paper put in an envelope and then is give n to the local post office to be delivered to another location – another house or a business.

 An “envelope” (envelope) is basically a folded piec e of paper that is glued together so that you can put another piece of paper , your letter, inside of it.
 You can put other things other than letters, pieces of paper with writing on them, in an envelope.
 You could also put a photograph in an env elope.
 Anwar says that Celeste got some letters and a package.
 The word “p ackage” (package) is usually used to describe a box (it could be a small  box, it could be a very large box) that is sent, again, through the mail – given to the post office or some other delivery service.